 Your credit history shows how you have managed your credit up to now and is taken into account as part of our decision.
 We recommend you get a copy of your credit report before applying and check it.
 If you have a query about an entry on your credit report this must be shown as resolved before you apply.
 Things that will affect your credit assessment include, but are not limited to:

 |Debt management||Before making an application to Co-Own, any of the following arrangements must have been settled (and be shown as settled on your credit file) for the stated period:|

-The following arrangements also need to have been settled and will affect your credit score:
+The following arrangements also need to have been settled and will affect your credit assessment:

 Just remember that you can have no adverse credit at the time of making a Co-Own application.